Images Updated: September 2019 for Lightroom Classic CC 8.4

 Lightroom's survey function removes non-selected grid photos from the main window and presents the selected ones uncluttered from distracting frames and information.
 If higher focus is your aim, pressing "L" will semi-darken distracting surroundings (shown below) and a further press will lead to complete darkening.

 This is the point of decisions.
-Do I want the person in my frame or prefer the pristine landscape?
-Do I want the gray unattractive sky in my frames?
-Do my photos obey the rule of thirds and how can I best crop for optimum results?
+Do I want portrait or landscape?
+Do I prefer close or far frames?
+Do my photos have a good focus and can they be cropped for optimum results?
 Decisions, decisions.
 And we all have our own criteria and preferences.
-I decided to delete the first two photos so that I am left with a version with the person (without the sky, to be cropped according to the rule of thirds in portrait orientation) and the pristine landscape frame.
+I decided to delete the first photo of just moss, so that I am left with the arguably more interesting shots of growth (of mushrooms and moss).
 To delete a photo just click on it and press delete.
 You will be presented with the usually menu to choose whether the frame will be removed from Lightroom only or from Lightroom and the hard disc altogether.

 If a photo is to just be removed from the comparison group, hover over it and press the black "X" sign that appears at its lower right corner.
 Note that this photo remains available on the grid and no deletion of any form takes place.